-Proportionate sharing of debt – Section 6.09 provides that the co-owners must share in any indebtedness secured by a blanket lien in proportion to their undivided interests (this does not mean, however, that each interest much be liable for the entire indebtedness of the property).
+Section 6.09 provides that the co-owners must share in any indebtedness secured by a blanket lien in proportion to their undivided interests (this does not mean, however, that each interest much is liable for the entire indebtedness of the property).

-One major drawback with this guideline is that it will be more difficult to tailor debt sharing to accommodate the individual debt needs of TIC interest holders.
-This is important because an exchangor needs to assume at least as much debt in the replacement property as held in the relinquished property, otherwise this decrease in debt is taxable.
+One major drawback of this guideline is that it will be more difficult to tailor debt sharing to accommodate the individual debt needs of TIC interest holders.
+This is important because an exchangor needs to assume at least as much debt in the replacement property as held in the relinquished property, otherwise, this decrease in debt is taxable.

-No business activities – One of the most important guidelines of the Procedure is Section 6.11, which states that the co-owners’ activities must be limited to those customarily performed in connection with the maintenance and repair of rental real property (customary activities).
+One of the most important guidelines of the Procedure is Section 6.11, which states that the co-owners activities must be limited to those customarily performed in connection with the maintenance and repair of rental real property (customary activities).
 Activities will be deemed customary for this purpose if the income received for the performance of such activities would qualify as rent under Section 512(b)(3)(A) (that is, the income received from the performance of such activities cannot be unrelated business taxable income).